gl-inet/docs-astrowarp/docs/quick_start/index.md

 ## **Create a basic network**

-For first-time users, we recommend setting up your AstroWarp account based on your specific needs.
+For first-time users, we recommend setting up your AstroWarp network based on your specific needs.
 Here are some network setup options to choose from, depending on your scenario:

 [**Setting Up AstroWarp with GL.iNet Routers: Remote Access**](../tutorials/setting_up_astrowarp_with_glinet_routers_remote_access.md)